Cristopher-Cruz/Face-Detection-Recognition/README.md

 ### File 2 : faceRecognition.py
 How to run : open file and run on IDE that supports python

-How to quit : press 'q' on live webcam window
+How to quit : press 'q' on live webcam window to close window and exit program

 How it works :
 1. Loads images from a specified directory